 Robust process heaters are used in desiccant dryers for material drying as well as desiccant regeneration.
 The process heaters used in a desiccant dryer will depend upon several factors including watts, airflow and allowable space.
 A minimum of 350°F is required to effectively release moisture from the surface of desiccant pellets.
 A desiccant heater-blower assembly may throw temperatures as high as 600°F. The moving air carries the moisture away leaving the desiccant dry and ready for reuse.

 Tower dryers use separate compartments filled with desiccant beads, one for adsorbing moisture and the other for regeneration.
 Carousel dryers are similar but have a mechanism to make it easier to swap between moist and dry desiccant beds.
-A third modern resin dryer innovation uses a porous wheel made of desiccant.
+A third resin dryer innovation uses a porous wheel made of desiccant.
 This ‘rotor’ design has advantages including better airflow through the desiccant material and greater moisture adsorbing surface area.
+Learn more about desicannt air heaters here.

 Compressed Air Dryers